 ALS,ILS and APLS are not a requirement for core GP training and as such will not be funded through study leave.
-If a trainee rotates through a department that requires them to possess ALS or APLS certificate, it is the Host Trust's responsibility to ensure that the trainee is appropriately trained and if necessary, provide them with access to the relevant course and fund it.
+If a RD rotates through a department that requires them to possess ALS or APLS certificate, it is the Host Trust's responsibility to ensure that the RD is appropriately trained and if necessary, provide them with access to the relevant course and fund it.

-BLS is a core annual requirement and must include adults and paediatric CPR and AED.
-As such a face to face course will be funded if it is not delivered on the teaching programme or in the trainees practice.
+BLS is a core annual requirement and must include adult and paediatric CPR and AED.
+As such a face-to-face course will be funded if it is not delivered on the teaching programme or in the RD's practice.

 Examination fees, e-portfolio costs, affiliation to or membership of the RCGP or registration for certification will not be reimbursed.
+Occasionally an organisation will offer courses at a cheaper cost if the RD is a member.
+Study leave will not fund the cost of membership even if the course is cheaper this way.